Finder makes money from featured partners, but editorial opinions are our own.

 1. Loans Canada

-Loans Canada is a broker that finds loans for all types of borrowers, including people with fair or bad credit.
+Loans Canada is an online loan search platform based in Toronto, Ontario.
+It finds loans for all types of borrowers, including people with fair or bad credit.
 Its platform is free to use.
-Fill out one online application in less than 10 minutes to get matched with lenders that are open to financing you.
+Fill out one online application in less than 10 minutes to get matched with lenders open to financing you.

 Best suited for: People with fair to bad credit who want to search the largest lender network